Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Introduction

 Then, a natural question is whether we can combine large-scale publicly available text corpora (which we call the \emph{proxy} data hereafter) with limited domain-specific text data (which we call the \emph{gold} data hereafter) to train precise but domain-specific word embeddings.
 In particular, we aim to use transfer learning to achieve a better bias-variance tradeoff than using gold or proxy data alone.
 Our key insight to enable transfer learning is that the meaning/usage of most words do not change when changing domains; rather, we expect that only a small number of domain-specific words will have new meaning/usage.
-More formally, consider a corpus of $d$ words.
-Let $U_p \in \mathbb{R}^{d\times r}$ denote the true (unobserved) proxy word embedding matrix, of which the $i^{\text{th}}$ row $U_p^{i}$ is the true $r$-dimensional word embedding of word $i \in [d]=\{1,\cdots,d\}$ based on the proxy data; analogously, let $U_g \in \mathbb{R}^{d\times r}$ denote the true (unobserved) gold word embedding matrix.
-We expect that the meaning/usage for most words are preserved in both domains---i.e., the word embeddings $U_g^{i}=U_p^{i}$ for most $i\in[d]$.
-This induces a \textit{group-sparse} structure for the difference matrix $U_g-U_p$, i.e., only a small number of rows (groups) are nonzero.
-Figure~\ref{fig:toy_rowsparse} illustrates this notion of ``sparsity'' on a toy example with $d=10$ words, embeddings with dimension $r=5$, and $s=3$ words with shifted meaning/usage.
+To illustrate, Figure \ref{fig:sparsity_ill} shows text data (paragraphs) from a variety of domain-specific Wikipedia articles, including finance, math, computing, and politics.\footnote{Details on the Wikipedia data can be found in \S\ref{sec:exp_wiki}.} Words that have a domain-specific meaning are enclosed in a red box,\footnote{Briefly, we categorize a word as domain-specific if any of the word's definitions on Wiktionary is labeled with key words from that specific domain; see \S\ref{sec:exp_wiki} for details.} while the remaining words share the same meaning/usage as in the standard English language.
+We observe that only a small number of unique words have domain-specific meaning/usage.